things to do in niagara on the lake

 In Niagara-on-the-Lake, you’ll see and experience:

-• An art scene
+• A thriving theatre and art scene

 • Great shopping